cshum/imagor/README.md

 - Fix: Missing content-length header for s3 uploads
 - Support for dynamic s3 bucket using request header `AWS-BUCKET` (loader,storage and results location would be in same bucket regardless of env, provide nested folders for storage and results)
 - docker-compose file for support for some Imgix operations
+- Added new path parameter `max-dim` to provide maximum constraints for image size in format `ExF`

 ### Quick Start